-This last month has been filled with many emotions from the military invasion of Ukraine by Russia.
+This past year has been filled with many emotions from the military invasion of Ukraine by Russia.
 If you’ve watched the news you’ve seen the war-torn Ukrainian cities, the refugees fleeing for their lives, Russian citizens standing up against their government.
 Previously we sent an email lifting up the words of Isaiah “Nation shall not threaten nation, neither shall they again know war.”
 It is clear that this is still a prayer, not yet reality.

 Pirkei Avot, Ethics of our Ancestors teaches “we are not obligated to complete the task, neither are we free to desist from it.”
 As a kehillah, a community, we come together to do the work of creating a more peaceful world in multiple ways.
 We pray, we act, we create change.

 Below are a few resources to help you get more informed, talk to kids, donate, and gather as a community.

 With prayers for peace,

 -Rabbi Eve Posen